 BOOK A LIBRARIAN

-On Wednesday afternoons from 3:00pm to 4:30pm, and Thursday mornings from 10:00am to 11:30am, we have a free service to help with any technology related issues you might have.
-Things we cover include help with downloading ebooks, setting up an email account, downloading and using apps, and basic troubleshooting.
-The service is by appointment; please call us at (262) 723-2678 and let us know how we can help.
+The library has a free service to help with any technology related issues you might have.
+Things we cover include help with downloading eBooks, setting up an email account, downloading and using apps, and basic troubleshooting.
+Read all about it HERE!

 WALWORTH COUNTY GENEALOGICAL SOCIETY (WCGS)